-Atom.

-Atom.

-Theor talk'st of nothing.

-Theor talk'st of nothing.

 Mer.

-True, I talk of dreams,

-Which are the children of an idle brain,

-Begot of nothing but vain fantasne, as the air

-Which is as thin of substance as the air

-And more inconstant than the wind, who woos

-And more inconstant than the wind, who woos

-And, being anger'd, puffs away from thence, Turning his face to the dew-dropping south.
+True, I talk of dreams, Which are the children of an idle brain, Begot of nothing but vain fantasy, Which is as thin of substance as the air And more inconstant than the wind, who wooes Even now the frozen bosom of the north, And, being anger'd, puffs away from thence, Turning his face to the dew-dropping south.